 Developed a cough or sore throat as a result of haze exposure?
 Video-consult a Singapore-licensed GP via the Doctor World app from the comfort of your own home.
 You won’t have to head out of the house at all since medication (if prescribed) will be sent to your location under 3 hours.

-Protect yourself, stay hydrated, and download the Doctor World app in case you need to seek medical advice!
+Protect yourself, stay hydrated, and download the Raffles Connect app in case you need to seek medical advice!